jakesower/rpg-2024/rules.md

 ### Beneficial Statuses

-- High Ground: +1 to attacks, both ranged and melee
+- `High Ground`: +1 to attacks, both ranged and melee
-- Blessed: +1 to all checks; Exalted: +2 to all checks
+- `Blessed`: +1 to all checks; Exalted: +2 to all checks
-- Berserk: +1 to melee attacks
+- `Berserk`: +1 to melee attacks
-- Focused: +1 to all checks
+- `Focused`: +1 to all checks
-- In Motion: -2 to ranged attacks against you
+- `In Motion`: -2 to ranged attacks against you
-- Hastened: actions taking 6 or more time take one less time
+- `Hastened`: actions taking 6 or more time take one less time

 ### Mixed Statuses

-- Enlarged: +1 to melee attacks, +2 to time of attacks
+- `Enlarged`: +1 to melee attacks, +2 to time of attacks
-- Shrunken: -1 to attacks, -1 to time of attacks
+- `Shrunken`: -1 to attacks, -1 to time of attacks

 ### Negative Statuses

 Fire/Water spectrum: Freezing (-2), Chilled/Wet (-1), Normal, Burning (+1), Blazing (+2)
 Gaining a fire/water status moves you that many spots along the spectrum.

-- Blind: -2 to all melee attacks; -5 to all ranged attacks
+- `Blind`: -2 to all melee attacks; -5 to all ranged attacks
-- Low Ground: -1 to all attacks
+- `Low Ground`: -1 to all attacks
-- Wet: Electrical attacks gain +1 against you
+- `Wet`: Electrical attacks gain +1 against you
-- Chilled: +1 time to all actions, doubles on toughness to negate
+- `Chilled`: +1 time to all actions, doubles on toughness to negate
-- Frozen: +2 time to all actions, doubles on toughness to reduce to chilled
+- `Frozen`: +2 time to all actions, doubles on toughness to reduce to chilled
-- Burning: 1 damage at EOR (end of round), doubles on reflex to negate, stop drop & roll
+- `Burning`: 1 damage at EOR (end of round), doubles on reflex to negate, stop drop & roll
-- Blazing: 1 damage at EOR, doubles on reflex to downgrade to burning, stop drop & roll
+- `Blazing`: 1 damage at EOR, doubles on reflex to downgrade to burning, stop drop & roll
-- Poisoned: 1 damage at EOR (end of round), doubles on toughness to negate, become contaminated if gains another poisoned
+- `Poisoned`: 1 damage at EOR (end of round), doubles on toughness to negate, become contaminated if gains another poisoned
-- Contaminated: 1 damage at EOR, doubles on toughness to downgrade to poisoned
+- `Contaminated`: 1 damage at EOR, doubles on toughness to downgrade to poisoned
-- Confused: No recovery of burst at EOR.
+- `Confused`: No recovery of burst at EOR.
 Wit doubles recovers.
 Another instance increases to confounded.
-- Confounded: No recovery of burst at EOR, Wit reduces to confused.
+- `Confounded`: No recovery of burst at EOR, Wit reduces to confused.
-- Stunned: At start of next turn, delay 2 instead.
+- `Stunned`: At start of next turn, delay 2 instead.
-- Dazed: At start of next turn, delay 2 instead then get stunned instead of dazed.
+- `Dazed`: At start of next turn, delay 2 instead then get stunned instead of dazed.
-- Flanked: +1 to all attacks against you (2 adjacent attackers not adjacent to each other)
+- `Flanked`: +1 to all attacks against you (2 adjacent attackers not adjacent to each other)
-- Overwhelmed: +1 to all attacks against you (3+ adjacent attackers)
+- `Overwhelmed`: +1 to all attacks against you (3+ adjacent attackers)
 - Various things to lower stats by 1

 ## Examples